exceptionless/Website/content/news/2014/2014-04-18-net-error-exception-handling-wpf-mvc.md

 Exceptionless is for developers and dev teams that want to have enhanced visibility of errors, track down bugs faster, tighten up code, and produce a better overall product for the end user.

 Currently, the platform is .NET based and has client support for ASP.NET, Web API, WebForms, WPF, Console, MFC, and NancyFX.
-Soon, we will support clients for Javascript, PHP, Ruby on Rails, Java, Python, and more.
+Soon, we will support clients for JavaScript, PHP, Ruby on Rails, Java, Python, and more.
 Developers are welcome to <a title="Exceptionless on GitHub" href="https://github.com/exceptionless/Exceptionless" target="_blank">work on supporting other technologies</a>, as well. **Contributors receive free hosting credits!**

 ## Take the Tour